Ozomatli

 Ozomatli is an American rock band, formed in 1995 in Los Angeles.
 They are known both for their vocal activist viewpoints and incorporating a wide array of musical styles – including salsa, jazz, funk, reggae, hip hop, and others.
 The group formed in 1995 and has since released seven studio albums.
-The group is also known for advocating for farm-workers' rights and immigration reform.
-The band has performed in various countries all over the world, including China, Tunisia, Jordan, Cuba, and Burma.
 Although the band has had many member changes over the years and has sometimes had as many as ten members, the current six members have been in the band since its debut album.

 In 1998, Ozomatli released its self-titled debut album, and soon after opened for Santana on their Supernatural Tour.
 The group released Embrace the Chaos in 2001, followed by Street Signs in 2004.
 Don't Mess with the Dragon followed in 2007, which saw the band experimenting with a more diverse array of musical styles.
 The group composed music for Happy Feet 2 and recorded Ozomatli Presents Ozokidz, a family-friendly album.
 From 2011 to 2014, Ozomatli also served as the house band for stand-up comedian Gabriel Iglesias' television show, Gabriel Iglesias Presents Stand Up Revolution.

+The group is also known for advocating for promoting various social causes, such as farm-workers' rights and immigration reform.